 In accordance with the provisions of our Certificate of Incorporation and the Stockholder Rights Agreement described above, our Board may issue one or more additional series of preferred stock that have more than one vote per share, so long as the Board obtains the majority approval of the stockholders who formerly held our Series A Convertible Preferred Stock, which is no longer authorized.
 This could permit our Board to issue preferred stock to investors who support our management and give effective control of our business to our management.
 Issuance of preferred stock could block an acquisition resulting in both a drop in our stock price and a decline in interest of our common stock.
+This could make it more difficult for stockholders to sell their common stock.
 This could also cause the market price of our common stock shares to drop significantly, even if our business is performing well.